Here's Why I'm Recommending This Somewhat Unpopular Stock Advisory as My Top Pick

 As Chris has said, "I engineer my portfolio so that even if I'm right only 25% of the time, I'm still profitable."

-With Insider Weekly you can expect unique market commentary and analyses along with professional investment ideas on a weekly basis
+With the Insider Newsletter you can expect unique market commentary and analyses along with professional investment ideas on a weekly basis

-That chart I showed above was from "The Big 5" section of a recent Insider Weekly issue.
+That chart I showed above was from "The Big 5" section of a recent Insider Newsletter issue.

 This part is included at the end of each issue and is where Chris goes over "Five interesting long-term setups - unloved and totally off the radar of the average fund manager."